gabrielmlinassi/gym-lp/src/services/README.md

-Contains all the functions related to data fetching.
+Contains all the reusable functions related to data fetching.